-MycoTrue(TM) - Genetically verified material as isolate in aqueous solution provided in 10ml glass serum vial with injectable lid.
-Store refrigerated, guaranteed 6mo past purchase date.
+MycoTrue(TM) - DNA verified research material as liquid isolate in aqueous solution.
+Provided in 10ml glass serum vial with injectable lid.

 P. neoxalapensis